JCSzamosi/TblFox23/ReadMe.md

 from 20 to 28.

 I then ran FastQC a second time, to check how many sequences were lost.
-All of the samples had excellent retention rates except sample 6 (S3), which lost 100% of its bases.
-This happened because the reads were improperly paired, which implies that the files are corrupted somehow.
-I'm re-downloading the files and will re-run these steps once they're downloaded.
+All of the samples had excellent retention rates.

+It was at this stage that I discovered that sample 6 was corrupted during download and had to re-download it and re-run it to here.
+Once I did that, it was fine.
+Scripts to do thaat were in [fix_6](./scripts/fix_6/).

 ### Mapping